opentoonz/opentoonz_docs/source/keyboard_shortcuts.rst

 Predefined Keyboard Shortcuts
 -----------------------------
-The following are the predefined shortcuts available in Toonz.
+The following are some of the predefined shortcuts available in Toonz.

-.. note:: The modifier key to perform shortcut operations is Ctrl for Windows, and Cmd () for Mac.
+.. note:: In Mac systems, the modifier key shown in the following tables as **Ctrl**, must be substituted by **Cmd** ().

 ==============================   =========  =====  =========  =====  =====